-Problem Possible Cause Smoke Enters Room During Start-Up Open the bypass (pg.
-14).
-Open the air control (pg.
-16).
+Problem Possible Cause Smoke Enters Room During Start-Up Open the air control (pg.
+15).
 Cold Air Blockage - burn a piece of newspaper to establish a draft.
 If the flame is not getting enough air, a small crack in the door is all that is needed.
-Kindling Does Not Start - Fire Smolders Open the bypass (pg.
-14).
-Open the air control (pg.
-16).
+Kindling Does Not Start - Fire Smolders Open the air control (pg.
+15).
 Not enough starter paper - use additional newspaper if necessary.
 If the flame is not getting enough air, a small crack in the door is all that is needed.
-Smoke Enters Room While Re- Loading Open the bypass before opening the door (pg.
-14).
-Open the air control before opening the door (pg.
-16).
+Smoke Enters Room While Re- Loading Open the air control before opening the door (pg.
+15).
 Let the air stabilize before fully opening the door.
 Then open the door approximately 1 inch (26mm).
 Let air go into the firebox for a few seconds.
 Once the smoke appears to be flowing up the chimney consistently, open the door.
 Insufficient Draft - Chimney height and outside conditions can negatively affect draft.
 In these cases a small amount of smoke may enter the home.
-Adding more pipe or a draft-inducing cap may help.
-Stove Does Not Burn Hot Enough Wood is Wet - see the section "Selecting Wood" on page 18 for details on wood.
+Adding more piping or a draft-inducing cap may help.
+Stove Does Not Burn Hot Enough Wood is Wet - see the section "Selecting Wood" on page 17 for details on wood.
 Make sure the air control is all the way open.
 Slide the control back and forth to insure the control is not stuck.
 Insufficient Draft - Chimney height and outside conditions can negatively affect draft.
 In these cases the fire may burn slowly.
-Adding more pipe or a draft-inducing cap may help.
+Adding more piping or a draft-inducing cap may help.
 Blower Does Not Run Stove is Not Up to Temperature - This is normal.
 The blower will come on when the stove is hot - usually 15 to 30 minutes.
-Electricity is Cut to the Blower - Check the household breaker or fuse to make sure it is operable.
+Electricity is cut to the Blower - Check the household breaker or fuse to make sure it is operable.
 Stove Does Not Burn Long Enough Depending upon wood, draft, and other factors, the burn time may be shorter then stated.
-Make sure the doors are sealing and not allowing air into the firebox - See the section "Door and Glass Inspection" on page 21 for details.
+Make sure the doors are sealing and not allowing air into the firebox - See the section "Door and Glass Inspection" on page 20 for details.
 Check the ash bed for coals.
-Often, coals are still glowing under a slight bed of flyash.
+Often, coals are still glowing under a slight bed of fly-ash.
 By raking these into a pile you can re-start your stove quickly.